 Place: Sergio Rossi, Via Ponte Vetero, 19, Milan, Italy

-Area: 60 m²
+Area: 60 m² (two storeys)

-Architect and construction manager: Antonino Cardillo
+Architecture design and construction management: Antonino Cardillo

-Furniture designer: Antonino Cardillo
+Furniture design: Antonino Cardillo

-Project manager: Miriam Romano
+Project management: Miriam Romano

 Photography: Antonino Cardillo